deejaygraham/deejaygraham.github.io/_posts/2020-04-06-new-improved-microbit-rc.md

 ```

 I split out the forward/backward and side tilt values even though they ended up being the same.
+I had a lot of test driving and experimented with a few settings
+to see which felt most natural when just trying to control the car without it being too sensitive to hand movements in either direction.
+The values I came up
+with seem to work well to allow for some margin of error and to respond to intentional but natural hand movements for driving.

+### Driving

 I struggled a little with coming up with the right form of algorithm for which command to send when the device is tilted.
 In testing I found that I was trying to corner but because the controller was not completely flat on the forward axis, the handset would ignore the steering command and send a forward or reverse command instead.
 I ended up just looking at which of the non-zero tilts was the greatest and using that to decide which one to send out to the car.

 ```python

 {% include code/python/microbit/bitbot-rc2-8.py %}

 ```

+Finally, I tightened up the sleep timing on the handset controller to make communcation between the devices a little bit more responsive.

+### Conclusion

+I think this is the final version of this project, I can't think of any other improvements I want to make.
+Also, all the way along I have found memory allocation
+errors when flashing my preferred intermediate version of the code and had to modify to bring it back under the memory limit for the device.
+I think this is probably the biggest project you could run on a microbit with classes.
+It may be possible to totally devolve the solution into one big while loop to save on memory but I am very happy with the level of functionality and most of how the code looks now.